 Getting Started With Encryption

-There are instructions on the Data Security page that will walk you through the steps necessary to fulfill the School of Medicine's security requirements for each of your devices.
-Before you begin, however, the following may help you streamline the process.
+There are instructions at encrypt.stanford.edu that will walk you through the steps necessary to fulfill University security requirements for each of your devices.
+Before you begin, however, being prepared ahead of time for the following steps may help you streamline the encryption process.

 Preparing for Encryption: Backing Up